 Understand & Own Your Investing FutureGet Started

+Once you’ve conquered the battle of behavior, your next challenge is the battle of emotions.
 Investing is full of emotional highs and lows.
-But you can't let those emotions drive your investing decisions.
+But you can’t let those emotions drive your investing decisions.

 Take the Great Recession, for example.
 Fear ruled investors as they pulled their money out of the stock market when it slid in 2008 and then were too cautious to invest again as the market recovered.
 On the other hand, in the boom markets of the 1990s, some investors were so enthusiastic they mortgaged their homes to have more cash to invest.